Mobility Program Guidelines 2019

 Applicants will be required to enter the following details for each Short-term or Semester Mobility Project application:

-a) Host Location, field of study, years of funding sought (Single-term or Multi-year), whether the Mobility Project is a new or existing project, whether the Mobility Project is also being submitted for other locations in the 2017 round, the length of study and whether the application is a Consortium application
+- Host Location and primary city, field of study, years of funding sought (Single-term or Multi-year), whether the Mobility Project is a new or existing project, whether the Mobility Project is also being submitted for other locations in the 2019 round, the length of study and whether the application is a Consortium application

-f) respond to the seven selection criteria and where relevant, additional selection criteria for Internship Grants and Multi-year Funding
+- respond to the selection criteria and where relevant, additional selection criteria for Internship Grants, Language Training Grants and Multi-year Funding

-g) provide a financial breakdown of the funding sought consisting of the proposed student numbers, the value of each Student Grant sought and whether administrative funding is sought, as well as evidence of any Private Sector Organisation support (e.g. a letter or other formal documentation) and the indicative dollar figure for any Private Sector Organisation and/or internal contributions to the Mobility Project
+- provide a financial breakdown of the funding sought consisting of the proposed Student numbers, the value of each Student Grant sought and whether administration funding is sought, as well as the indicative dollar figure for any Private Sector Organisation and/or internal contributions to the Mobility Project

 - the person submitting the application has the authority to do so;